Coufu/Views-X-posed-Filters/README.md

 - Enable the module

 ### Usage
-- Add to your existing Views header/footer (which should have some exposed filters)
+- Add "X-posed Filters" to your existing Views' header/footer (which should have some exposed filters)
-- Go back to your view and use some exposed filters.
+- Go back to your view and experiment by using some exposed filters.
 - Revel in awe of the simple yet awesome functionality

 ## Additional Dev Notes